unfoldtoolbox/UnfoldDocs/src/contr_dev_workflow.md

 ## Development/GitHub Workflow
-The following documentation is adapted from the [BestieTemplate.jl developer documentation](https://juliabesties.github.io/BestieTemplate.jl/stable/91-developer/) but has been customized to fit our needs.
+The following documentation is based on the [BestieTemplate.jl developer documentation](https://juliabesties.github.io/BestieTemplate.jl/stable/91-developer/), but has been adapted to our needs.

 ### Before you start coding
-1. Check whether there exists a GitHub issue about the topic (e.g. bug, new feature etc).
-If not create one with a short description of the problem or feature idea.
+1. Check if a GitHub issue exists for the topic (e.g. bug, new feature, etc.).
+If not, create one with a brief description of the problem or feature idea.
-2. Discuss your approach with the package maintainers either in the issue or via another channel.
+2. Discuss your approach with the maintainers, either in the issue or through another channel.

 ### First time clone & development version

-If this is the first time you work with this repository, follow the instructions below to clone the repository and create a `dev` version.
+Follow the instructions below to clone the repository and create a `dev' version if you are working with this repository for the first time.

 !!! tip "`dev` version of a Julia package"
     Having a `dev` (development) version of a Julia package allows you to import a local version of the package with your changes instead of the registered package version (which is static).

-#### a) If you have writing access for the GitHub repository
+#### a) If you have writing access to the GitHub repository
-(we will use `UnfoldSim` as an example)
+(`UnfoldSim` is used as an example)
 - Option 1: Clone this repository using `git clone`.
 - Option 2 (recommended): Use the Julia `dev` command to create a development version of the package:
     1. Start a Julia session and run `cd("/path/to/your/project")` to navigate to your project folder.